ngoctd314/100-series/100 Go Mistake.md

 }()
 ```
 The created goroutine will exit when ch is closed.
 Yet, do we know exactly when this channel will be closed?

+## 32. Expecting a deterministic behavior using select and channels

+Unlike a switch statement where the first case with a match wins, the select statement will select one randomly if multiple options are possible.
+This behavior might look odd at first, but there's a good reason for that: to prevent possible starvation.
+Indeed, suppose the first possible communication chosen is based on the source code.
+In that case, we may fall into the situation where we would solely receive from one single channel because of a fast sender, for example.
+To prevent this, the language designers have decided to use a random selection.

+## 33. Not using notification channels

+## 34. Being puzzled about a channel size

+##

+Make it correct, make it clear, make it concise, make it fast, in that order.

+**CPU architecture**

+Modern CPUs rely on caching to speed up memory access.
+In most cases, via three different caching levels: L1 64 KB, L2 256 KB, and L3, 4MB.
+Dividing a physical core into multiple logical cores is named in the Intel family as hyper-threading.